turingschool-examples/challenges/ruby_in_ruby.markdown

 ### `join`

-Can you implement a method that mimics `join` without using the `join` offered by Array?
+Can you implement a method that mimics `join` without using the `join` offered by `Array`?
 Your interaction might look like:

 ```ruby
 an_array = SimpleArray.new(['a', 'b', 'c'])